12 scenic Central Coast walks to take you from the bush to the sand

 Difficulty: Easy

 Start this walk at Ettalong waterfront, which is home to the BOX on the Water, a restaurant and kiosk, and a kids’ playground.
-Along the waterfront, there’s a shared pathway that stretches to neighbouring suburb Umina.
+Along the waterfront, there’s a shared pathway that stretches to the neighbouring suburb of Umina.

 The path is flat the entire way, making it a great one to walk, scoot or ride bikes.
 Soak up views of Broken Bay towards Lion Island and the Pacific Ocean the entire way.
 You’ll pass both Ocean Beach and Umina Beach surf clubs along the way, both of which have kiosks for snacks and drinks.